Schonfeld Strategic Advisors LLC Acquires New Holdings in Spirit AeroSystems Holdings, Inc. (NYSE:SPR)

 Schonfeld Strategic Advisors LLC acquired a new stake in shares of Spirit AeroSystems Holdings, Inc. (NYSE:SPR) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm acquired 52,400 shares of the aerospace company’s stock, valued at approximately $1,254,000.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-New York State Common Retirement Fund raised its position in Spirit AeroSystems by 85.9% during the second quarter.
-New York State Common Retirement Fund now owns 635,924 shares of the aerospace company’s stock valued at $15,224,000 after acquiring an additional 293,814 shares in the last quarter.
-Tower Research Capital LLC TRC raised its position in Spirit AeroSystems by 3,795.2% during the first quarter.
-Tower Research Capital LLC TRC now owns 4,051 shares of the aerospace company’s stock valued at $97,000 after acquiring an additional 3,947 shares in the last quarter.
-Legal & General Group Plc raised its position in Spirit AeroSystems by 7.9% during the first quarter.
-Legal & General Group Plc now owns 412,079 shares of the aerospace company’s stock valued at $9,861,000 after acquiring an additional 30,092 shares in the last quarter.
-UBS Group AG raised its position in Spirit AeroSystems by 105.2% during the second quarter.
-UBS Group AG now owns 47,238 shares of the aerospace company’s stock valued at $1,131,000 after acquiring an additional 24,223 shares in the last quarter.
-Finally, M&T Bank Corp raised its position in Spirit AeroSystems by 55.9% during the first quarter.
-M&T Bank Corp now owns 9,205 shares of the aerospace company’s stock valued at $219,000 after acquiring an additional 3,302 shares in the last quarter.
+A number of other institutional investors and hedge funds have also modified their holdings of the stock.
+New York State Common Retirement Fund raised its position in shares of Spirit AeroSystems by 85.9% in the second quarter.
+New York State Common Retirement Fund now owns 635,924 shares of the aerospace company’s stock valued at $15,224,000 after purchasing an additional 293,814 shares during the period.
+Tower Research Capital LLC TRC raised its position in shares of Spirit AeroSystems by 3,795.2% in the first quarter.
+Tower Research Capital LLC TRC now owns 4,051 shares of the aerospace company’s stock valued at $97,000 after purchasing an additional 3,947 shares during the period.
+Legal & General Group Plc raised its position in shares of Spirit AeroSystems by 7.9% in the first quarter.
+Legal & General Group Plc now owns 412,079 shares of the aerospace company’s stock valued at $9,861,000 after purchasing an additional 30,092 shares during the period.
+UBS Group AG raised its position in shares of Spirit AeroSystems by 105.2% in the second quarter.
+UBS Group AG now owns 47,238 shares of the aerospace company’s stock valued at $1,131,000 after purchasing an additional 24,223 shares during the period.
+Finally, M&T Bank Corp raised its position in shares of Spirit AeroSystems by 55.9% in the first quarter.
+M&T Bank Corp now owns 9,205 shares of the aerospace company’s stock valued at $219,000 after purchasing an additional 3,302 shares during the period.
 80.82% of the stock is currently owned by hedge funds and other institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, October 5th.
-Shareholders of record on Monday, September 14th will be paid a dividend of $0.01 per share.
-The ex-dividend date is Friday, September 11th.
-This represents a $0.04 dividend on an annualized basis and a yield of 0.20%.
-Spirit AeroSystems’s dividend payout ratio is currently 0.72%.

-SPR has been the topic of several recent research reports.
-Barclays raised their price objective on shares of Spirit AeroSystems from $22.00 to $24.00 and gave the company an “equal weight” rating in a research report on Thursday, September 10th.
-Robert W. Baird reissued a “hold” rating and issued a $23.00 price target on shares of Spirit AeroSystems in a research report on Tuesday, June 23rd.
-Royal Bank of Canada assumed coverage on shares of Spirit AeroSystems in a research report on Friday, June 26th.
-They issued an “outperform” rating and a $31.00 price target on the stock.
-Canaccord Genuity dropped their price target on shares of Spirit AeroSystems from $22.00 to $20.00 and set a “hold” rating on the stock in a research report on Wednesday, August 5th.
-Finally, Morgan Stanley assumed coverage on shares of Spirit AeroSystems in a research report on Tuesday, September 8th.
-They issued an “underweight” rating and a $18.00 price target on the stock.
-Four research analysts have rated the stock with a sell rating, eleven have given a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
-The stock has an average rating of “Hold” and a consensus target price of $32.24.
+A number of equities analysts have recently commented on the stock.
+Berenberg Bank lowered shares of Spirit AeroSystems from a “buy” rating to a “hold” rating and set a $25.00 price target on the stock. in a research report on Tuesday, June 23rd.
+Jefferies Financial Group reissued a “hold” rating and issued a $22.00 price target on shares of Spirit AeroSystems in a research report on Tuesday, August 11th.
+ValuEngine raised shares of Spirit AeroSystems from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, September 1st.
+Barclays lifted their price target on shares of Spirit AeroSystems from $22.00 to $24.00 and gave the company an “equal weight” rating in a research report on Thursday, September 10th.
+Finally, Robert W. Baird restated a “hold” rating and issued a $23.00 price objective on shares of Spirit AeroSystems in a research note on Tuesday, June 23rd.
+Four equities research analysts have rated the stock with a sell rating, eleven have given a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average price target of $32.24.

+Spirit AeroSystems (NYSE:SPR) last posted its quarterly earnings results on Tuesday, August 4th.
+The aerospace company reported ($2.28) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($1.19) by ($1.09).
+Spirit AeroSystems had a negative return on equity of 6.11% and a negative net margin of 3.93%.
+The business had revenue of $645.00 million for the quarter, compared to analyst estimates of $782.03 million.
+During the same quarter in the prior year, the firm earned $1.71 EPS.
+The firm’s quarterly revenue was down 68.0% on a year-over-year basis.
+On average, equities research analysts expect that Spirit AeroSystems Holdings, Inc. will post -4.6 EPS for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Monday, October 5th.
+Stockholders of record on Monday, September 14th will be paid a $0.01 dividend.
+The ex-dividend date of this dividend is Friday, September 11th.
+This represents a $0.04 annualized dividend and a dividend yield of 0.20%.
+Spirit AeroSystems’s dividend payout ratio is presently 0.72%.

 Spirit AeroSystems Company Profile